homegamesio/homegames-core/README.md

 - Managing player connections to the session

 ## Homenames
 Homenames is an HTTP API that runs alongside a Homegames core instance.
-It is responsible for maintaining user metadata (eg. name, settings) across game sessions.
 It maintains an in-memory map of player IDs to player names and settings.
 This allows a client to say "hey I'm player ID x" and a game session can say "I know you, you're booty slayer and you want sound muted."